 4. What kind of women do you prefer/identify with? • Cute girls who look the same as other girls but have blond hair • Cute girls who look the same as other girls but have pink hair • Cute girls who look the same as other girls but have blue hair • Cute girls who look the same as other girls but are secretly demons with dark hair

 In Real Life, different people have different faces - barring identical twins or rare look-alikes.

 Not so in cartoons.
-At the very least, a Child, Teenager, and Adult of both sexes will be distinct from each other (often solely by height).
-Afterwards, all bets are off.
+Sure, a Child, Teenager, and Adult of both sexes will be visually distinct from each other (often solely by height), but beyond that ... all bets are off.

 Impossibly Cool Clothes or unusual hairstyles can create an extremely powerful framing effect, meaning the rest of the character's design may be quite simple as a shortcut.
 The unfortunate result may be a fundamentally homogenized artstyle, exacerbated if the designs are simplified further for characters who must be easy to animate in large groups.
 Naturally this runs the risk of looking somewhat cheap, especially if the cast gets very large.
 This can be compensated with color redesigns, or sticking a character habitually into one outfit, because said outfit is more distinctive than the actual character.
 In contrast, homogenous outfits (like school uniforms) tend to encourage faces to be drawn differently.
 Because of this, a character's outfit actually changing usually means its supposed to mark an emotional change in either them or how we're supposed to see them.
 A simple haircut can also mess up with who the character is very easily.